dapr/quickstarts/2.hello-kubernetes/README.md

 ## Next Steps

 Now that you're successfully working with Dapr, you probably want to update the sample code to fit your scenario.
-The Node.js and Python apps that make up this sample are deployed from container images hosted on a private [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/).
+The Node.js and Python apps that make up this sample are deployed from container images hosted on a your [Docker Hub](https://hub.dockerhub.com).
 To create new images with updated code, you'll first need to install docker on your machine.
 Next, follow these steps:

 1. Update Node or Python code as you see fit!
 2. Navigate to the directory of the app you want to build a new image for.